Home Depot: Payment-system breach

 On September 2, 2014, security news reporter Brian Krebs reported that he was seeing evidence of credit card numbers linked to Home Depot purchases being sold online, which he concluded to suggest that The Home Depot's payment systems were breached by hackers.
-On September 8, 2014, Home Depot confirmed that their payment systems were compromised.
-According to their press release, this breach affected any customers who made purchases at any Home Depot store from April 2014 to September 2014.
+On September 8, 2014, Home Depot confirmed that its payment systems were compromised.
+According to its press release, this breach affected any customers who made purchases at any Home Depot store from April 2014 to September 2014.
 Home Depot offered its affected customers a free one-year credit monitoring service from AllClear ID.
-Also in their press release, they made sure to emphasize that there was no evidence to suggest that online customers were affected by the breach.
+Also in its press release, it made sure to emphasize that there was no evidence to suggest that online customers were affected by the breach.
 On September 18, 2014, Home Depot released a statement saying that the hackers obtained a total of 56 million credit card numbers as a result of the breach.
 Since the breach, Home Depot has rolled out new encryption technology for its cash registers and self-checkout systems to protect customers.
 A class-action lawsuit was filed against the company.

 In March 2016, Home Depot agreed to pay at least $19.5 million to compensate the more than 50 million consumers affected.
 The settlement terms included a $13 million fund to reimburse shoppers and a $6.5 million fund for cardholder identity protection services.